gwdg/rOCCI-server/README.md

     usermod -a -G rvm $USER

-If you intend to manage rOCCI-server from a different user account, you need to run the following command
+If you intend to manage rOCCI-server from a different user account, you need to run the following command and logout and login again

     rvm user gemsets